February 28, 2023

 Trevor Gardiner

-There are three forms for Maternity Benefit:
+There are three forms to apply for Maternity Benefit in Ireland:

 Let’s check out each one in detail.

-If a person is self-employed or unemployed, their doctor must complete an MB3 form after the 24th week of pregnancy.
+If a person is self-employed or unemployed, their doctor must complete an MB3 form after the 24th week of their pregnancy.

 Remember to complete the Maternity Benefit forms in block letters using a black ballpoint pen.
 No other colour will do.